Acid Attacks. Misogyny. Ressentiment. Sadism. Capitalism. Modes of production. Human potential.

 Healing expends energy.
 Construction requires materials to build and time and energy to put it into place.
 To heal is to build and that always requires immense energy to do.
 Think of the time needed for an acid attack survivor to heal.
 I imagine many never do.
 Perhaps, if one can mentally recover, it would take a lifetime.

 Compare that to destruction or suffering.
-For these things to happen requires simple acts.
+They require (relatively) simple acts.
 A soldier pulls a trigger.
 A drone pilot presses a button.
 A man-child pours a liquid.

 Compare the energy required to construct a skyscraper with tearing one down.